Gender Stereotypes and Entrepreneur Financing

 69 Pages Posted: 24 Jan 2019 Last revised: 23 Mar 2020

 Date Written: March 20, 2020

 I examine gender differences in external equity financing using administrative data on the population of start-ups in France.
 Female-founded start-ups are 27% less likely to raise external equity including venture capital.
 However, the gender funding gap reverses in female-dominated sectors, where female entrepreneurs are more likely to raise funding than male entrepreneurs.
 Moreover, I show that conditional on being backed with equity, entrepreneurs outperform in gender-incongruent sectors, suggesting that requirements for funding are higher for entrepreneurs that are minority in gender-incongruent sectors.
 The evidence is consistent with the existence of context-dependent stereotypes among investors.

-Keywords: Entrepreneurs, venture capital, gender discrimination, beliefs, stereotypes
+Keywords: entrepreneurs, venture capital, gender gap, beliefs, stereotypes

 JEL Classification: G24, G41, J16